Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 Textures are stored as a binary resource with a node.
 The texture resource contains the texture images.
 I3S supports most commonly used image formats, like JPEG and PNG, and compressed texture formats like ETC2.
 Both integrated mesh and 3D object profile support textures.
 Authoring applications can provide additional texture formats using `textureEncoding` declarations.

-See the [Textures](../docs/1.6/texture.cmn.md) section for more details.
+For more details, see the [Textures](../docs/1.6/texture.cmn.md) section.

 ### <a name="attribute-model-and-storage">Attribute Model and Storage</a>